Should You Buy a Leftover Model Car From Last Year?

 A Final Word

 Buying a leftover is a great way to get a new car while saving money.
-Be sure to do your research on different car models and dealerships, compare prices, and shop around while car shopping.
-Take the time to test drive several different cars before making a commitment and making sure the car you choose is the best fit for your lifestyle, as well as for your wallet.
+Be sure to do your research on different car models and dealerships, compare prices, and shop around.
+Take the time to test-drive several different cars before making a commitment and making sure the car you choose is the best fit for your lifestyle, as well as for your wallet.
 Even at a deep discount, a new car is still a major purchase.

 Questions & Answers